-You have to be aware of dangers of waves and currents - there is no speedboat that comes to help you.
+You have to be aware of dangers of waves, currents and crocodiles - there is no speedboat that comes to help you.

-Surfing and kite surfing: You have excellent websites describing the particular spots, better than I can and want.
-Outside the in the text mentioned places and times there are no surfers there and appropriate accommodations are mostly empty.
+Surfing: You have excellent websites describing the particular spots, better than I can and want.
+If there is no wave, appropriate accommodations are mostly empty.

 Fishing: More and more Indonesians do "puncing" = fishing.
 Especially from Waingapu or the fishing villages in the East they rent boats for fishing.
 So just ask locals whether somebody takes you along.

 Bicycle: ... is only possible with mountain bikes on side roads, some dare to undergo such Tortures.
 Indonesians are beginning to discover mountain biking as a sport.